TriplyDB/Documentation/blog/2019-11-new-features/index.md

 ## Up to speed

-TriplyDB has a very snappy web UI.
+TriplyDB has a very snappy web interface.
 Gone are the performance issues that are common in other Linked Data products.
 Over the last couple of months we have increased TriplyDB performance in the following ways:

   - Images are now served over an **image proxy**.
 This reduces page loads for datasets that contain high-resolution images with up to 90%.
   - By adopting Node.js Clustering mechanisms, TriplyDB is able to process **more requests**, resulting in better browsing performance overall.
   - By adopting [WebPack](https://webpack.js.org/) for **server-side rendering**, TriplyDB is able to reduce the [time-to-first-meaningful-paint](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics#first_meaningful_paint_and_hero_element_timing).
-  - By re-engineered its database model, TriplyDB now needs to perform **fewer database lookups** for common tasks, resulting in better performance overall.
+  - By re-engineering its database model, TriplyDB now needs to perform **fewer database lookups** for common tasks, resulting in better performance overall.
   - The JavaScript bundle size for TriplyDB was reduced by 30%, resulting a **faster** [time-to-interactive](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics#time_to_interactive).

 ## More Fun With SPARQL